Comparison of Corrections Programs in New York City

 Minor in Corrections

-The 18-credit minor includes courses in law and institutional treatment, the principles of corrections and correctional program evaluations.
+The 18-credit minor includes courses in law and institutional treatment, the principles of correctional operations and correctional program evaluations.
 Students learn about the different aspects of incarceration, reintegration and rehabilitation.

 SUNY Westchester Community College